medialab/minet/docs/scraping_dsl.md

 * Need to handle jsonl.
 * Need to handle yml.
 * Need to validate.
+* Need to add item count to loading bar

 * Need to report errors finely.